-It was a little difficult to paper around all those rungs.
-Actually it drove me nuts.
-I cut angles around the rungs then wrapped the paper around the legs.
-They don’t call it wrapping paper for nothing I filled in spots where the paint was exposed…where I didn’t want it to be….good thing the paper is a really busy print.
+Actually I kind of went nuts trying to work around all the corners, bends, and curves.
+Holding the paper I cut angles around the rungs then wrapped the paper around the legs.
+They don’t call it wrapping paper for nothing.
+I filled in spots with bits of paper where the paint was exposed…where I didn’t want it to be….good thing the paper is a really busy print.

-I distressed the seat so the black paint would show through.
+I distressed the seat of the stool so the black paint would show through.
 I think it works because of the dark blue in the paper.

 That’s it.
 What do you think?
-Ok….I love it!
-Oh wait, I was asking you!
 Have a great day.
+Kathy

 Kathy Owen is the founder of the home decor blog Petticoat Junktion where she shares tutorials on painting furniture and upcycling thrifty finds into unique home décor.
 Her DIY projects have been featured on the Home Depot Blog, Plaid Crafts, Behr Designer Series, and in numerous magazines.
 Kathy’s newest website is HappyHomeDIY.com